 What’s Included with an AAII Membership?

-One thing that AAII offers its members is access to a few model portfolios.
-The model portfolios are one of the most popular tools on the website.
-They offer help in the investment research process.
+AAII’s model portfolios are one of the most popular tools on the website because they greatly improve the investment research process.

 The goal of this portfolio is to provide investors with investment ideas and investment education.